 Eligibility: To use Top-Up, your service branch must approve you for TA.
 You must also be eligible for the Post-9/11 GI Bill® or the Montgomery GI Bill® – Active Duty.

 Application: Apply for TA in accordance with the procedures outlined by your service branch.
 After you have applied for TA, you will need to complete VA Form 22-1990 to apply for Department of Veterans Affairs education benefits.
 The form is available online via the VA.
-Make sure you specify “Top-Up” on the application and mail it to one of the education processing offices listed on the form.
+Be sure to specify “Top-Up” on the application and mail it to one of the education processing offices listed on the form.